Whitehall runs from Trafalgar Square in the north to Westminster Square in the south.

 The Ministry of Defence.

-The Horse Guards building (former headquarters of the British Army), which is a large building in the Palladian style between Whitehall and Horse Guards Parade.
+The Horse Guards building (former headquarters of the British Army), which is a large building in the Palladian style and is situated between Whitehall and Horse Guards Parade.
 Horse Guards is always guarded by troopers of the Household Cavalry, both mounted and on foot.
-Two mounted cavalry troopers are posted outside daily from 10 am to 4 pm, and are relieved every hour.
+Two mounted cavalry troopers are posted outside daily from 10:00 to 16:00, and are relieved every hour.

 The Admiralty (former headquarters of the Royal Navy).

 Also on the road is an equestrian statue of George, Duke of Cambridge, a former Army Commander-in-Chief.

 10 Downing Street, which is about halfway down Whitehall, is the historic office and home of the British Prime Minister (currently Theresa May) and No 11 the official residence of the Chancellor of the Exchequer (Philip Hammond).
 Number 10 is also the venue for the regular Cabinet meeting.
 The Cabinet meets every Thursday while Parliament is in session in the Cabinet Room, which has been used by successive Cabinets since 1856.